cabrerahector/wordpress-popular-posts/readme.txt

 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support** - Show your visitors how your readers are rating your posts!

 **WordPress Popular Posts** is now also on [GitHub](https://github.com/cabrerahector/wordpress-popular-posts)!

+Looking for a Recent Posts widget just as featured-packed as WordPress Popular Posts? **Try [Recently](https://wordpress.org/plugins/recently/)**!

 == Installation ==